ghodulik95/chromebook-nautilus-desktop/README.md

     sudo apt install -y brightnessctl grep xbindkeys xdotool libinput-tools google-chrome-stable touchegg

+#### If using the detect-webcam script
+you will also need to install v4l-utils.
+This can be done with the below command or by uncommenting the package in packages.txt before installing via packages.txt.

+		sudo apt install -y v4l-utils

 ### 6.6.
 Modifying the Google Chrome Launcher

 To prevent Chrome from intercepting the Chromebook top-row keys (e.g., Back, Refresh, Fullscreen), you’ll need to modify its `.desktop` launcher: